enkodellc/blazorboilerplate/README.md

  - Todo List CRUD Example with N-Tier Layers Not just some fluff that most others do
  - Seed Database
  - Forum chat and notification system - Thanks <a href="https://github.com/ajgoldenwings" target="_blank">ajgoldenwings</a>
+ - Drag and Drop Examples - <a href="https://chrissainty.com/investigating-drag-and-drop-with-blazor/" target="_blank">Chris Sainty Blazor Blog</a>

 ## Road map
-- Drag and Drop Example
 - Switch from Entity Framework Core to Dapper.
 So far EF is not my cup of Tea.
 I think dapper will be stronger and faster
 - User profile & settings management
 - User, claims, role, permission and organization unit management